turris-cz/user-docs/docs/geek/btrfs_turris1x.md

 ![RAM module with inserted RAM](turris1x-with-ram.jpg)

-If the card is in it is place, you can now put back the RAM, top cover and plug the power cord into the router.
+If the card is in it's place, you can now put back the RAM, top cover and plug the power cord into the router.

 ![RAM module without RAM and inserted SD card](turris1x-without-ram.jpg)